 Instant Pot cauliflower curry is a quick, easy, yet wholesome recipe, made in under 30 minutes.
 Full of flavor, made in one-pot with minimal cleanup for later, this curry pairs best with rice or your choice of grains.

-For a quick way to satisfy those mid-week curry cravings, I like to make this cauliflower-potato and pea curry in the Instant Pot.
-This hearty, nourishing curry has everything that is good for you – a range of veggies, coconut milk, turmeric, etc.
+For a quick way to satisfy those mid-week curry cravings, I like to make this easy cauliflower curry in the Instant Pot.
+This hearty, nourishing curry has everything that is good for you – it is entirely vegan, and is full of veggies, and what's more - it's delish!

-What I especially like about this recipe is that it is so customizable – you can add a combination of veggies, as per your preference.
+What I love about this cauliflower curry recipe is that it is so customizable – you can any combination of veggies - I went with cauliflower, potatoes, and peas, but you can add carrots, green beans, sweet potato, zucchini or squash, or just about anything you like.
 If you want to skip the potatoes and go low-carb, then do so by all means.
 Chuck in a handful of spinach leaves towards the end to up the nutritional value of the curry, you can also add chopped carrots or squash if you like.

 My 6-year old, who usually keeps his distance from cauliflower, ate this curry, and then turned to me to me and said that he has started to like cauliflower now!
 Now that’s my kind of validation.